markovicmmarko/beginner-mini-python-projects/README.md

 >> library.py - This Python program implements a simple library management system.
 It defines classes for books and libraries.
 Users can add, edit, delete books, or list all books in the library through a menu-driven interface.
 The code ensures proper handling of book operations, including editing books by updating titles correctly within the library's list.

->> app3.py - This Python code defines an HTTP server using http.server module, handling GET requests.
-It displays guitar details from a model dictionary based on query parameters, serving dynamically generated HTML content.
+>> gitare - This project consists of a simple HTTP server written in Python using http.server module, managing a collection of guitars.
+The server responds to GET requests by displaying guitar information and allows adding new guitars via POST requests.
+The HTML file provides a form to submit guitar details.